 Sport sunglasss are the most popular choice for almost every outdoor endeavor, including hiking and mountaineering.
 There are endless brands and designs to choose from when it comes to sport sunglasses.

 We recommend using sport sunglasses on your Kilimanjaro climb.
 Find a pair that fit your face, style, and budget.
 The best sport sunglasses for climbing Kilimanjaro have wrap around coverage, as shown above, to block the elements from the side.
-Ski sunglasses, which have wider coverage, are great.
+Ski sunglasses, which have wider coverage, are excellent.
 The frame should not cause any pain or irritation from resting on the nose or from pushing against your head and ears.
 Comfort is key.

 Ski Goggles

 Ski goggles are designed to provide the ultimate protection from the wind and cold, while providing the best field of vision.
 The goggles form a seal with your face that prevents wind, snow and ice from getting into your eyes.
 It also keeps your eyes moist and warm.
 But, the use of ski goggles is very rare on Kilimanjaro.
-They are big, bulky and practically useless for trekking in mild weather.
+They are big, bulky and impractical for trekking in mild weather.
 We do not recommend goggles as they are very limited compared to sunglasses.

 Glacier Goggles